-If your school has 2 or more cases (apart from household members) that involve 2 or more different cohorts or classrooms, make a note in your REDCap online case report form to receive additional CDPH support and guidance.
+If your program has 2 or more cases (apart from household members) that involve 2 or more different classrooms, make a note in your Online Case Report Form to receive additional CDPH support and guidance.
 This may prompt more intensive case investigation.
-Select cohort quarantine rather than full school closure is typically preferred.
-Case investigation and contact tracing occurs seven days per week.

-School Contact Tracing
+Childcare Program Contact Tracing

-Given your access to staff and student records, the need for prompt notification to close contacts, and the relationship you have with your staff and families, your school is best positioned to conduct initial contact tracing (identification of contacts) and notification.
-CDPH will conduct contact tracing of cases outside of the school.
+Given your access to staff and student records, the need for prompt notification to close contacts, and the relationship you have with your staff and families, your program is best positioned to conduct initial contact tracing and notification of close contacts within your facility/program.
+CDPH will conduct contact tracing to identify close contacts outside of the facility/program.